Thoughts on Management Style

 they will say, "We did this ourselves."

-Kobayashi Maru.
-If the rules won't allow your team to "win" (get the job done, achieve the goals...), then change the rules.
+Emulate Kirk with Kobayashi Maru. (why yes, I am a geek) If the rules won't allow your team to "win" (get the job done, achieve the goals...), then change the rules.
 This has to be done with due diligence and good timing and understanding of the consequences - you can't help your people "win" if you're fired.
 But a track record of knowing when and how to do this successfully is one of the most valuable career assets you can have.
 Your staff will love it, and your bosses will learn to respect it.

 Be calm.
 Calm others.
 There are very, very few situations where anger and noise will accomplish more than solid calm professionalism and dogged perseverance.
 It's amazing how many people in highly responsible business positions don't practice this.
 Your calm can be an advantage over them.